dataclouder-dev/startup-template-angular/readme.md

 > ⚠️ **Note**: This project is currently under development and may contain bugs.

+for fundamental overview about the whole template read the [Overview](docs/overview-template.md)

 ## ✨ Features

 - 🔐 Firebase Authentication